regroove-solutions/fv-web-ui/README.md

 * On some machines installation of certain modules may not work as part of `npm install`.
 If that is the case, install missing modules individually (e.g. `npm install imagemin-jpegtran`, after trying to run `gulp`).

+## Building for Production ##

+In order to build for production:
+1. Run `gulp build:production`.
+2. Copy generated files in /public folder to your webserver.

+Note: Remember to configure your web application to rewrite all requests to the root path, in order for Push State to work.

 ## Contributing ##

 ### Adding New Dependencies